Sleep - we hated it when we were kids, and now it’s a joy to hop into a nice bed at the end of a busy day.

 Not a good start to your day.

-Well we have some simple habits to incorporate into your routine that will make you get so much more from your sleep.
+Well, we have some simple habits to incorporate into your routine to ensure you're getting enough good quality sleep.

-Don’t just run out and buy the first duvet you see, think about your needs and buy accordingly, it will make it your most prised bedroom possession.
+Don’t just run out and buy the first duvet you see; think about your needs and buy accordingly - you'll be thankful you did your research in the long run.

-It also means if you have an early start and head to bed early or are just trying to get more than your eight hours you won’t be kept awake by evening light.
+It also means if you do manage to get to bed early, you won’t be kept awake by evening light.

-We know it’s all well in theory but get rid of electronics for at least an hour before bed.
+We know it’s all well in theory, but get rid of electronics for at least an hour before bed.

-Laptops, tablets and televisions have no place in the bedroom and cause you to lose a lot of sleep.
+Laptops, tablets and televisions have no place in the bedroom, and can cause you to lose a lot of sleep.

 Develop a routine

-Picking out your clothes for the next day, prepping the next day’s lunch, looking after your skin-care, and having one last look at your social media feeds can mean for a much more relaxing sleep as you’re not worrying about all the things you forgot to do and have to do in the morning.
+Picking out your clothes for the next day, prepping the kids' lunches, attempting to follow some sort of skincare regime, and having one last look at your social media can make for a much more relaxing sleep, as you’re not worrying about all the things you forgot to do and have to do in the morning.

-It also will save you time in the morning meaning no rush and maybe an extra 15 minutes in bed.
-WIN!
+It also will save you time in the morning, meaning no major rush and maybe, if you're lucky, an extra 15 minutes in bed - WIN!

 Write it down

-A lot of ideas, plans, things you need to do/buy will come to mind in those first few minutes after laying your head on the pillow.
+A lot of ideas, plans, things you remember you need to do/buy will come to mind in those first few minutes after laying your head on the pillow.

-So, avoid over-thinking and keeping your brain awake by having a pen and a little notepad by your bed and if anything pops to mind just jot in down.
+So, avoid over-thinking and keeping your brain awake by having a pen and a little notepad by your bed, and if anything pops to mind just jot in down.

-It will stop you tossing and turning thinking about it and you can get back to shutting down.
+It will stop you tossing and turning thinking about it, and you can get back to the important work of shutting down.

 Out of sight, out of mind

-Now if you’re a heavy sleeper and need it, fair enough but if something softer and gentler will do the same job, make the switch.
+Now, if you’re a heavy sleeper and need it, that's fair; but if something a little softer will do the same job, make the switch.

-It will save you the mild panic attack the buzzer gives you every morning.
+It will save the heart palpitations that loud buzzer gives you every morning.